AlanMorel/MapleServer2/CONTRIBUTING.md

 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

-### Any contributions made will be Open Source with this project
+### Any contributions made will be open-source with this project
-In short, when you submit code changes, your submissions are understood to be Open Source.
+In short, when you submit code changes, your submissions are understood to be open-source.